richli8818/SEBC/installation/labs/1_preinstall.md

 # change the default swappiness of 60 to 1
 vm.swappiness = 1

+2. Show the mount attributes of all volumes

 [root@ip-172-31-38-53 ~]# df
 Filesystem     1K-blocks   Used Available Use% Mounted on /dev/xvde       41284928 675964  38512224   2% /